-- The 2013-2016 Transportation Improvement Program (TIP): Federal rules require that Metroplan adopt a TIP, which dedicates available resources to specific projects over a four year period.
-Projects identified in the 2013-2016 TIP are considered part of this first priority.
-About \$296 million is programmed for TIP projects. - Connecting Arkansas Program (CAP) Projects: The CAP program identifies specific projects for the CARTS area to be funded with anticipated revenues generated by the state-wide half-cent sales tax.
-Approximately \$584 million is
+- The 2013-2016 Transportation Improvement Program (TIP): Projects identified in the 2013-2016 TIP are considered part of this first priority.
+About \$296 million is programmed for TIP projects. - The 2016-2020 Transportation Improvement Program (TIP): The 2016-2020 TIP included \$441 million in new projects.
+These projects are part of first priority. - Connecting Arkansas Program (CAP) Projects: The CAP program identifies specific projects for the CARTS area to be funded with anticipated revenues generated by the state-wide half-cent sales tax.
+Approximately \$757 million (originally \$584 million) is programmed to CAP projects.